 You'll work from 5 pm to 1 am Monday to Friday - great if you're not a morning person.

-Whatever your situation, you’ll need to be able to get to Wyboston Lakes, near St Neots because this is NOT remote or home working, simply because you’ll be working on not-yet-released games and therefore security is paramount.
+Whatever your situation, you’ll need to be able to get to Wyboston Lakes, near St Neots which will be your place of work.
+This is because you’ll be working on not-yet-released games and therefore security is paramount.